texas2pugs/pointy-peck-blog/posts/its-a-date.md

 isRecent: true
 ---

 It's Spring time and love is definitely in the air!
 The Redwings flew into The Pecking Pointe today for a romantic outdoor lunch.
+The couple flew in and found two available spots near the bar.

 ![The Pecking Pointe receives it's first couple](PXL_20210330_164906088.jpg)